 Rev. Candace Chellew, Editor Emeritus

 Whosoever founder and Editor Emeritus Rev. Candace Chellew (she/her) is the author of Bulletproof Faith: A Spiritual Survival Guide for Gay and Lesbian Christians, published in 2008.
 She is also the leader of Jubilee!
-Circle in Columbia, S.C., and blogs at Motley Mystic.
+Circle — an intentional, progressive, inclusive, community of faith in Columbia, S.C. — and blogs at Motley Mystic.

-Candace literally grew up in the church, playing with her G.I.
+A native of Greensboro, N.C., she felt God’s call on her life from as early as she can remember.
+She literally grew up in the church, playing with her G.I.
 Joe dolls and Tonka trucks in the sanctuary aisles.
 Her family was still shocked when she came out as a lesbian years later, despite the obvious clues.

 She returned to the church in her early 20s, kicking and screaming, at the insistence of her first girlfriend.
 She describes her first service at a Metropolitan Community Church in Atlanta as “coming home.”

-Candace entered seminary in 1998, a couple of years after founding Whosoever.
-The magazine and website had drawn the attention of many in opposition to GLBT equality in church and society, and she sought the tools to answer her critics.
+This led her to enter seminary in 1998 to deepen her own understanding of the Christian faith and how it intersected with her sexuality, and she earned her divinity degree in 2002.
 What she discovered in seminary was a whole new way to approach the question of homosexuality, gender identity and spirituality — and a new way to answer critics that was a lot less stressful.